 ‘BJP can’t afford to lose Amit Shah’

-New Delhi, May 30: As Prime Minister-elect Narendra Modi is scheduled to take oath on Thursday evening, a big question is being asked whether Bharatiya Janata Party (BJP) President Amit Shah will be part of the Modi cabinet or not.
+New Delhi, May 30: As Prime Minister-elect Narendra Modi is scheduled to take oath on Thursday evening, a big question is being asked whether Bharatiya Janata Party (BJP) president Amit Shah will be part of the Modi cabinet or not.

 Shah has won the Lok Sabha election from Gandhinagar seat in Gujarat.
 Since he has been elected, speculations are rife about his joining Modi cabinet.